rmenoli/Eye-blinking-SVM/README.md

 <p align="center">
 <img src="https://github.com/rmenoli/Eye-blinking-SVM/blob/master/images/Experiment.png" width="350"/>
 </p>

+It was observed a significant difference both in the blink rate and in the average inter-blink interval during the 5 periods.
+The blink rate during both target periods is higher than in the baseline periods, due to the fact that the mean blink rate at rest is 17 blinks/minute, while during conversation it increases to 26 blinks/minute (see Bentivoglio et al.).

+However, for both videos there is a significant difference in the blink rate while the person is lying and while he/she is telling the truth, independently from the order of the target periods: not only the mean blink rate is lower while the person is lying, but also the mean inter-blink interval is lower when the subject is telling the truth.

 ## References
+- Anna Rita Bentivoglio, Susan B Bressman, Emanuele Cassetta, Donatella Carretta, Pietro Tonali, and Alberto Albanese.
+Analysis of blink rate patterns in normal subjects.
+Movement Disorders, 12(6):1028–1034, 1997.
 - Sharon Leal and Aldert Vrij.
 Blinking during and after lying.
 Journal of Nonverbal Behavior, 32(4):187–194, 2008.
 - Adrian Rosebrock.
 Eye blink detection with opencv, python, and dlib.
 URL https://www.pyimagesearch.com/2017/04/24/eye-blink-detection-opencv-python-dlib/.
 - Christos Sagonas, Georgios Tzimiropoulos, Stefanos Zafeiriou, and Maja Pantic.
 300 faces in-the-wild challenge: The first facial landmark localization challenge.
 In Proceedings of the IEEE International Conference on Computer Vision Workshops, pages 397–403, 2013.